 How long will it take to treat a space?

 There really is no typical time for a treatment as each facility and space has specific needs, requirements, and challenges.
-For instance, treating a bus will take less time than treating a classroom or locker room.
+For instance, treating a small room will take less time than treating a larger shared space.